xaptum/ecdaa/README.md

 Any party wishing to verfiy DAA signatures for a DAA group first obtains the issuer public key for this group, from the pertinent Issuer.
-The verifier then extracts the group public key from this issuer public key.
+The verifier then extracts the group public key from this issuer public key, as described in the previous section.
 If the extraction succeeds (indicating the Issuer was honest), the verifier saves the group public key for all later verifications.